Faculty Awards for Excellence

 Service Award: Dr. Simone Charles

 Simone has been extremely active with service at all levels.
 She is currently the Environmental Health Discipline Coordinator, has served on the Public Health Advisory Board as well as the Public Health Practice and Community Service Committee.
 She has served on numerous committees across campus, including the Academic Standards and Graduate Committees, ad hoc committee for “Vision for Graduate Education,” and University Wellness Advisory Board, to name a few.
-She is co-founder and faculty co-advisor of the GSU Chapter of the National Organization for Black Chemists and Chemical Engineers.
+She is co-founder and faculty co-advisor of the Georgia Southern Chapter of the National Organization for Black Chemists and Chemical Engineers.
 She most recently assisted in the development of a 2010 Botswana Service Learning Study Abroad Program.
 Simone has had leadership roles in professional organizations including the Environment Section of APHA, GEHA, and GPHA and serves as a reviewer for various Environmental Science and Environmental Health focused journals.
 She has also assisted in the development of continuing education courses for the district Environmental Health practitioners.
-In addition, she serves the University and the wider community through providing service to, for example, multicultural student organizations, first year experience programs, student leadership development programs, and local community organizations through developing health-based programs.
+In addition, she serves the University and the wider community through providing service to, for example, multicultural student organizations, First-Year Experience programs, student leadership development programs, and local community organizations through developing health-based programs.
 Simone has a great philosophy on service – that to serve is to lead, grow, and learn.

 Teaching and Mentoring Award: Dr. Laura Gunn

 As the discipline liaison for Biostatistics since January 2005, Dr. Gunn has assisted with the completion of the MPH Biostatistics curriculum and the development of the DrPH Biostatistics curriculum.
-In her brief career at Georgia Southern, Dr. Gunn has taught 11 courses of Biostatistics, directed 8 student teaching activities and independent studies, and has been a member of 5 master’s thesis committees.
+In her brief career at Georgia Southern University, Dr. Gunn has taught 11 courses of Biostatistics, directed 8 student teaching activities and independent studies, and has been a member of 5 master’s thesis committees.
 Dr. Gunn’s unprecedented commitment toward student mentoring is self-evident, with her door open at all hours of the day for students to stop by and receive advice.
 Her student evaluations are further evidence of her commitment as a teacher and mentor, with multiple responses of “outstanding professor,” and “most helpful professor I have ever had.”
 Dr. Gunn clearly exceeds expectations in her teaching role through her outstanding support of students.

 Scholarship Award: Dr. Mondi Mason